I had two encounters last week with people of separate backgrounds that got me thinking about growth in the Lord.

 God Wants Us to Grow in Our Faith

 God is infinite.
-There is no limit to His provisions and kindness for us.
+Therefore there is no limit to His provisions and kindness for us.
 He wants us to continue to grow in our levels of faith.
 One season’s breakthrough is the next season’s starting place.
-Faith is pleasing to God, so He continues to woe us to deeper levels of us trusting in His goodness because He wants us to know He is infinitely good.
+God continues to woo us to deeper levels of us trusting in His goodness because He wants us to know He is infinitely good.

 Our natural tendency is to look for comfortable places.
 Living by faith stretches us and can tire us out.
 But, if we stop growing in our faith, we will stop putting ourselves in places for God to come through.
 And then, we live our lives as if we don’t need God.
-This lifestyle leads us to become formulaic with our faith to take out risk – plus formulas are much easier to teach.
+This way of living leads us to become formulaic with our faith to take out all the risk – plus formulas are much easier to teach.

 How Do I Restore the Joy of My Salvation?